nathanielrb/time-in-microKanren/paper.md

 <spo [ (<A> <B> <C>) => #t ] >
 ```

-The main accessor is the goal constructor `triple-nolo` ('now or later') that descends recursively through the incremental indexes one level at a time, constructing an immature stream with the current indexes and returning the last search positions in a delayed stream.
+The main accessor is the goal constructor `triple-nolo` ('triple now or later') that descends recursively through the incremental indexes one level at a time, constructing an immature stream with the current indexes and saving the last search positions in a delayed stream.
 A dynamic parameter keeps track of the current database state.
 The following example shows how `triple-nolo` is used.
-To make clear what is going on, we keep track of the individual deltas for each triple goal, though in practice we usually want to know only if the solution was added (all `+`s) or removed (at least one `-`).
+To make clear what is going on, we keep track of the individual deltas for each goal, though in practice we usually want to know only if the solution was added (all `+`s) or removed (at least one `-`).

 ```
 (define db0 (empty-db))